 I’d be grateful if anyone who has a link to my site on their site would be so kind as to update it.
 Ta!

+My efforts to bring this blog in line with the latest Movable Type features (soon to grow in version 3.3) are bearing fruit, but there are still some problems....
 Word of warning: the site is likely to stay with one of the default templates until the launch of the aforementioned MT 3.3, at which point I'll be introducing a whole new look.

 If you’re reading this blog on the web, you’re going to see some odd changes in the next few days.